by KYLE MIZOKAMI

 Last man standing

 The only thing left for Freedom to do is attack.
 Freedom has the only anti-ship missiles within a thousand miles.
 Halsey has none except for a MH-60R Seahawk helicopter armed with Hellfire air-to-surface missiles, but I’m afraid of losing it to Qinzhou’s air defenses.
-If Freedom wants out, it has to fight its way out.
+If Freedom wants out, she has to fight her way out.

 I’m waiting for my Griffin missiles to launch.
 What’s the range on those things?
 What’s taking so long?